Writing Studies (25 credits)

 Writing, in all its diverse forms, is the backbone of a university education and is also critical for most professions.
 Good written communication includes the ability to think deeply, reflectively, and rhetorically and develops a capacity to both foster and adapt to change.
 The versatility and flexibility that the Writing Studies minor offers will benefit your work in college and beyond because writing (or composing) effectively in different environments matters regardless of the life you’re chasing after.
 Simply put, good writing, in whatever form it takes, can make lots happen—for you and for others.

-□ Under advisement of Donna Qualley, one or two 300/400 level courses may be selected in visual and/or appropriate writing courses, including offerings in other departments.
+- Under academic advisement: one or two 300/400 level courses may be selected in visual and/or appropriate writing courses, including offerings in other departments.

 Please Note: The courses you take “under advisement” will most likely include one or two of the courses listed below.
 But you may also talk with your advisor about courses outside the English Department that carry a WP3 attribute.
 For example, you may be able to include as part of your minor courses such as ENVS 319, JOUR 421, LING 402, HSP 385, and many others.
 You will make these decisions with your advisor.